 Tag Archive: Pyramid Energy

 Quest 36: From the UK to France and Spain – going off the beaten track into worlds and realities only previously dreamt about.
 Our Grail search continues as as we take the path of the Grail through earthly time and connect to all those whom have walked this path before.
-At one point we almost actually caught up with the past as it almost became our present, but the elusive Grail still remaons one (or many steps) ahead.
+At one point we almost actually caught up with the past as it almost became our present, but the elusive Grail still remains one (or many steps) ahead.
 Another stream-lined write up in order to catch up, but as before all the relevant points are here, and more photos can be shared over time.
 I hope you all enjoy this.

 Day one: Wednesday 23rd November 2022: